Piketty's Capital in the 21st Century

 Piketty thought--and I'd have guessed too--that once you have millions and hire serious wealth managers, piles of cash would all grow at about the same rate.
 Nope!
 Really monstrous private fortunes grow FASTER than midsize.
 Ominous.

 Piketty's lesser, easier proposal: go after the massive tax evasion he's uncovered.
 A big chunk of the world economy's untaxed.
 With money recovered, fund the social programs known to boost economic & social growth--health & education.
-It isn't quite the Occupy movement's focus on the richest 1%; he's aiming at the top 0.1%, or even the 0.01%.
+His focus is tighter than Occupy movement's focus on the richest 1%; he aims to raise income tax for the top 0.1%, or even 0.01%.

 He admits change isn't politically easy anywhere--the mega-rich are already so influential.
 But the alternative is that in a few decades a handful of billionaires, and more likely billionheirs who didn't even earn it, will own EVERYTHING--and bribe governments to get their way.
 Until they provoke revolution.

 We saw such extremes a century ago, and that's exactly what happened.
 Do we want 1914 again?
 1917?